nahuell1/whatsapp-bot/README.md

 ## Adding New Commands

-The bot now uses a modular command system that makes it easy to add new functionality:
+The bot uses a modular command system that makes it easy to add new functionality:

 1. Create a new file in the `commands` directory (e.g., `myCommand.js`)
 2. Use the following template: